UK police speak to Prince Philip about not wearing seatbelt

 #ReadLocal

+One of the women who was injured in the crash has complained to the British press that she has not been contacted by Philip or the queen since the accident occurred.

+The accident is still being investigated and no one has been arrested or charged.
+But the incident — and Philip's subsequent driving apparently without using a seatbelt — is raising questions about his continued use of roadways.

 Buckingham Palace says Philip has a valid driver's license.
-There is no upper age limit for licensing drivers in Britain.
+There is no upper age limit for licensing drivers in Britain, although drivers over 70 are required to renew their licenses every three years and tell authorities about certain medical ailments that might raise safety issues.

+He passed a vision test administered Saturday as part of the investigation into the accident.

+The palace said Friday that Philip and the queen had privately contacted the other people in the crash and exchanged good wishes, but Emma Fairweather, 46, told the Sunday Mirror this was not the case.

 Comments